cj-juntunen/security-framework-linters/rules/eslint/pci-dss/README.md

 | `pci-dss-module-a.js` | Account data protection | PAN handling, CVV restrictions, encryption |
 | `pci-dss-module-c.js` | Web application security | XSS, CSRF, session management, browser security |

+## Why Module B is Not Included

+Module B of the PCI SSS specifically addresses **payment terminal software** - applications that run on physical point-of-sale (POS) devices, PIN entry devices, and other payment terminals.
+This module is not included in our ESLint rules for several important reasons:

+### 1. Language Mismatch
+Terminal software is typically written in **C/C++** or other low-level languages for performance and hardware interaction, while ESLint is specifically designed for **JavaScript/TypeScript** analysis.

+### 2. Hardware-Specific Requirements
+Module B requirements focus on:
+- Hardware security modules (HSM)
+- Secure cryptographic devices (SCD)
+- Physical tamper detection
+- PIN encryption in secure hardware
+- Firmware integrity checks

+These are **hardware-level security controls** that cannot be verified through JavaScript static analysis.

+### 3. Specialized Development Environment
+Terminal software development requires:
+- PCI PTS (PIN Transaction Security) certified hardware
+- Specialized SDKs and toolchains
+- Hardware debugging capabilities
+- Secure boot and firmware signing infrastructure

+### 4. Different Threat Model
+Web applications (Module C) face threats like XSS and CSRF, while terminal software must defend against:
+- Physical tampering
+- Side-channel attacks
+- Memory dumps
+- Firmware modification

+### What If You're Building Terminal Software?

+If you're developing payment terminal software:
+1. Use appropriate C/C++ static analysis tools (not ESLint)
+2. Refer to our **SonarQube PCI-DSS-Compliance-CPP** profile
+3. Consider tools like:
+   - PC-lint Plus for C/C++
+   - Coverity or Fortify for embedded systems
+   - PVS-Studio for C/C++ analysis
+4. Ensure compliance with PCI PTS POI requirements
+5. Work with certified PCI PTS laboratories for validation

+For JavaScript-based point-of-sale applications that run in browsers or on tablets (not payment terminals), use Module C rules instead.

 ## Installation

 ### 1. Install ESLint and Required Plugins